Tina Turns the Country On!: Recording and release

 Tina Turns the Country On! was recorded at Turner's recording studio, Bolic Sound in Inglewood, California.
 It was produced by Nashville producer Tom Thacker.
 The album is made up of mostly covers by various country and folk artists, including Kris Kristofferson, Bob Dylan, Olivia Newton-John, James Taylor and Dolly Parton.
-The track "Bayou Song" is an original song written for Turner by P.J.
-Morse.
+The track "Bayou Song" is an original song written for Turner by Peter-John Morse.
 There were no singles released from the album.

-Tina Turns the Country On! remains unreleased on CD.
-The album should not be confused with budget CD compilations such as Tina Turner Sings Country, Soul Deep, Country My Way, Good Hearted Woman, Country In My Soul, Stand By Your Man, Country Classics, You Ain't Woman Enough To Take My Man, The Country Side of Tina Turner etc. which feature material from the archives of Bolic Sound.
+In November 2023, the album was made available on streaming services and as a digital download, marking its first release in any digital format.

+The album was re-issued on LP and CD on November 15, 2024.

 Critical reception

+The album received positive reviews.
+Cash Box magazine stated, "Tina continues to be the performer that has turned on countless thousands."

-Billboard (September 14, 1974): Fine mix of country, folky and soft rock tunes done in Tina's inimitable style.
+Billboard magazine (September 14, 1974): Fine mix of country, folky and soft rock tunes done in Tina's inimitable style.
 On this effort she flexes her voice from its softest to its usual rough tone and molds it perfectly around each cut.
 Drawing from a wide range of composers from Dylan to Dolly Parton to Kris Kristofferson to Hank Snow.
 Ms. Turner should gain easy soul and pop play and possibly some country play.
 Surprisingly effective are the slow cuts, and Tina proves just as adept an interpreter of other's material as she is a singer of original songs.